ibm-cloud-docs/CDN/dynamic-content-acceleration.md

 Image Compression supported file extensions: .jpg, .jpeg, .jpe, .jif, .jfif, and .jfi

-In order for the feature **`Image Compression`** to work for DCA, you need to make sure that the path of the image files is cacheable.
+In order for the feature **`Image Compression`** to work for DCA, you must make sure that the path of the image files is cacheable.
 You can refer to the [Caching](#caching-cache-content) to set the images cacheable.
 {:note}

 ## Caching